 Recently, I’ve come across several discussions and articles on the need to sterilize potting soil or garden soil.
 One person went so far as to say that your plants will grow better in sterile soil.
-Interesting, given the fact that truly fertile soil is anything but sterile – its teeming with all manner of good bacteria and beneficial microorganisms, which are all murdered if you follow most of these directions.
+Interesting, given the fact that truly fertile soil is anything but sterile – it’s teeming with all manner of good bacteria and beneficial microorganisms, which are all murdered if you follow most of these directions.
 I can understand some situations that one would want to sterilize garden soil, but not to sterilize potting soil.

 Trying to sterilize the soil in an outdoor growing bed in the oven or microwave is mystifying.
 But people want to know how to do this, even though it will a) smell awful, b) waste energy, and c) consume a lot of their time.
-Most of them are worried about weed seeds that they wish to cook, rather than pull, when if they had simply pulled the weeds before the undesired plants started flowering, there would be very little weed seeds to deal with.
+Most of them are worried about weed seeds that they wish to cook, rather than pull when if they had simply pulled the weeds before the undesired plants started flowering, there would be very few weed seeds to deal with.
 Destroying the life in your soil means you will only have to invest more time and money rebuilding it so your plants will be awesome.
-It’s a lot less costly, and less time consuming to simply pull a few weeds once a month.
+It’s a lot less costly, and less time-consuming to simply pull a few weeds once a month.
 You can also mulch with shredded leaves after planting to stop a lot of those seeds from sprouting.

 But what about potting soil?

 There’s no reason to sterilize potting mix right out of the bag.
 Potting mix and seed starting mixes are always made from sterile ingredients.
 So, you don’t have to worry about making it more sterile, just fill your containers or germination tray cells, and plant.
 If you’re trying to make sure it has no bug eggs in it, cooking them will work, but why kill the benefits it contains when you can spray harmful or nuisance insects should they appear?
 Use something approved for organic growing.